Body Dysmorphic Disorder: What is it and is there help?

-- Common signs include mirror checking or avoidance, reassurance seeking, camouflaging heavily, comparing oneself constantly to others, and avoiding social situations.
+- Common behaviours include mirror checking or avoidance, reassurance-seeking, camouflaging, and social withdrawal.

 What is Body Dysmorphic Disorder (BDD)?